 Using urgent and compelling language, the text message may threaten the victim with severe consequences if they don’t take action or convince the victim that they’re helping the sender by providing the requested information.

-To make things easier for cybercriminals, people simply are not aware of smishing cyberattacks.
-This lack of awareness creates a dangerous scenario where victims do not think twice about tapping embedded links, providing information, or responding to the texting cybercriminal.
+To make things easier for cyber criminals, people are unaware of smishing cyber attacks.
+This lack of awareness creates a dangerous scenario where victims do not think twice about tapping embedded links, providing information, or responding to the texting cyber criminal.

 What is Vishing?

-Vishing is a cybercrime that uses the phone to steal personal confidential information from victims.
-Often referred to as voice phishing, cybercriminals use savvy social engineering tactics to convince victims to act, giving up private information and access to bank accounts.
+Vishing happens over a phone call, but the goal is the same: to steal personal information from victims.
+Often called voice phishing, cyber criminals use savvy social engineering tactics to convince victims to give up private information before they can even think.

-Often cybercriminals will tailor their vishing calls and messages to the time of the year or to a hot news story.
+Cyber criminals often tailor their vishing calls and messages to the time of the year or a hot news story.
 For example, during tax season, criminals leave messages pretending to be from the IRS.
-And during the COVID-19 pandemic, cybercriminals called people promising vaccines and testing kits, if they provided their bank account information and mailing address.

 How To Protect Your Organization and Employees from Smishing and Vishing Attacks

 It’s easy to overlook the threat risk of smishing and vishing since there is a high focus on phishing, spear phishing, malware, and CEO fraud.
-However, smishing and vishing attacks are a common attack vector for cybercriminals who target organizations and their employees.
+However, smishing and vishing attacks are common vectors for cyber criminals who target organizations and their employees.